 At Glassdoor, we believe in the power of transparency to empower employers, employees and job seekers alike to identify and address problems in the workplace.
 In particular, we believe pay transparency is a powerful tool in the fight for pay equity.
 In addition to offering pay data to our users on Glassdoor, sharing our own pay equity analysis publicly represents Glassdoor's commitment to hold itself accountable as it continues to advocate for pay equity.
 To help further workplace transparency more expansively, we urge employers to utilize our free employer guide to examine their own pay practices.

 To calculate the adjusted pay gap, we estimate a linear model regressing the logarithm of pay on a set of controls.
 Log-transforming pay helps to prevent a few high salaries from skewing the average, a common issue in pay data.
 Our controls include demographic characteristics like race and gender; job details like title, department, level and tenure; and other factors like geography.
-We do not include performance ratings as a control, in contrast to our analyses in previous years.
+We do not include performance ratings as a control.
 The adjusted pay gaps we report are the coefficients estimated for the gender or race dummy variables when including all controls.

-Our measure of total pay includes annual salary looking forward and bonuses/commissions paid over the prior 6-month period.
-Because our analysis excludes long-term compensation like LTIPs and RSUs as well as bonuses/commissions from the prior semiannual review cycle, our final measure of total pay may underreport employees’ actual annual total compensation.
+Our measure of total pay includes semiannual salary looking forward and bonuses/commissions paid over the prior 6-month period.
+Because our analysis excludes long-term compensation like LTIPs and RSUs, our final measure of total pay may underreport employees' actual annual total compensation.

-Our analysis includes all full-time Glassdoor employees in the U.S., and for the first time this year, we include non-U.S. employees in our analysis.
+Our analysis includes all full-time Glassdoor employees in the U.S. and abroad.
 However, due to restrictions on collecting demographic information, our race/ethnicity analyses are restricted to non-European employees only.
-Employees who did not or declined to provide demographic information were included in the analysis as “Decline to Identify”.
+Employees who did not or declined to provide demographic information were included in the analysis as "Decline to Identify".
 To protect the privacy of smaller groups, we only report gender pay gaps for women compared to men and race pay gaps for Black, Hispanic/Latinx and Asian employees compared to white employees.

 Our pay equity analysis calculates two key metrics: (1) the unadjusted pay gap and (2) the adjusted pay gap.
 The unadjusted pay gap is the percentage difference in a group's average pay relative to the reference group.
 For example, if the average pay for men is $100,000 and the average pay for women is $80,000, the unadjusted pay gap will be 20 percent.
 That 20 percent gap could be converted into the statement that women make 80 cents for each dollar men make, a popular way to describe the gender pay gap.